segunfrancis/website/docs/reference/koin-android/scope.md

 }
 ```

-We can also setup a scope, tied to a ViewModel with teh following:
+We can also setup a scope, tied to a ViewModel with the following:

 ```kotlin
 class MyActivity : AppCompatActivity, AndroidScopeComponent {